Our Mission

 Dickinson Hall is supported by The City of Lake Forest, The Village of Lake Bluff, the Lake Forest-Lake Bluff Senior Citizens Foundation, member fees, and generous sponsors.

-Southeast Lake County Faith in Action Volunteers: The mission of Faith in Action is to help older adults maintain their independence and improve their quality of life.
+Faith in Action – Volunteer Support : The mission of Faith in Action is to help older adults maintain their independence and improve their quality of life.
 Volunteers help with many forms of non-medical assistance, such as transportation to medical and other appointments, help with shopping, reading or bill paying, minor home repairs, friendly visiting and telephone support, and respite care for family caregivers.

 Faith in Action is non-sectarian.
 There is no charge for services and they serve seniors of Lake Forest, Lake Bluff, and those residing within the Lake Forest High School District 115 regardless of their religious affiliation.
 This service is supported by a grant from the Lake Forest-Lake Bluff Senior Citizens Foundation.